-Although heat is in the name, you can use a heat pump for cooling.
-It works by moving heat instead of making it (the way a furnace does) which is why it also is used as a heating and cooling unit.
-It’s true that heat pumps can be very efficient, but also know that most air conditioners are about equal in terms of their efficiency.
-Just examine these two luxury level cooling systems from Lennox.
+Although heat is included in the name, you can use a heat pump for air conditioning.
+It works by transferring heat instead of generating it (the way a furnace does) which is why it can be used as a dual function system.
+It’s true that heat pumps can be very efficient, but most air conditioners are about equal in terms of their efficiency.
+Just look at these two high quality systems from Lennox.

-SEER is an efficiency rating for air conditioners, and the higher the number, the more efficient it is.
-The difference between 23.5 and 26 is not great however, and the efficiency varies depending on the model.
-On the other hand, HSPF is a rating system that stands for “heating seasonal performance factor” and is unique to heat pumps.
-It tells you how efficient the system is at heating.
-You can tell from these examples that as far as energy effiency goes, air conditioners are about equal, if not a little better depending on the AC you choose.
-The greatest difference between them is that heat pumps can also heat your home while an AC only cools.
+SEER is an efficiency guideline for ACs, and the bigger the number, the better it is.
+The difference between 23.5 and 26 is not astounding however, and the efficiency changes depending on the model.
+On the other hand, HSPF is a different standard that stands for “heating seasonal performance factor” and is unique to heat pumps.
+It tells you how efficient the unit is at heating.
+We can see from these examples that as far as energy efficiency goes, air conditioners are about equal, if not a little better depending on the model you choose.
+The biggest difference between the two is that heat pumps can also add warmth to your home while an AC cannot.

-Heat pumps are much more effective in warm climates with milder winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
-We encourage you to consult with a NATE certified HVAC pro who has experience in your region before deciding on a heat pump.
-If the equipment just isn’t right for your home, you could have unnecessarily high electric bills.
-Once the temperature sinks too low, it’s near impossible for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
-This means you might end up running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption up.
+Heat pumps are most effective in warmer climates with milder winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
+We encourage you to consult with a ACE certified HVAC pro who has experience in your region before getting your heart set on a heat pump.
+If the equipment just isn’t right for your area, you could have extremely high electric bills.
+Once the temperature gets too low, it’s near impossible for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
+This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption up.

-In some areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment as it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
-This is a great alternative for certain northern regions, but more land must be available in order to install the necessary piping for a geothermal system.
+In certain areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
+This is a great alternative for specific northern areas, but more land must be available in order to install the necessary piping for a geothermal system.

-Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to examine the pros and cons of each heating and cooling system so you don’t end up installing a system that shuts down when extreme temperatures hit, or investing in additional systems when one would suffice.
+Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up investing in a system that shuts down when extreme temperatures hit, or investing in additional systems when one would suffice.